ResetXPDR/MSFS_AutoFPS/README.md

     - Logs the raw FPS and average FPS to one decimal place every second.
     - FPS value is displayed in two alternating purple shades when logging FPS details.
     - Clicking the FPS display while logging is active will cancel the current logging event.
+  - Camera state logging:
+    - Logs all MSFS camera state changes to help diagnose issues related to camera state changes.
   - Performance monitoring and logging:
     - Shown as an extra line on the app status line during flight sessions.
       - Total CPU – overall system CPU usage across all logical processors.
       - Dominant Core – instantaneous load of the core selected by 10‑second averaging, including its core number.
       - TopXAvg – instantaneous load of the busiest X (configurable) cores.
       - MSFS CPU – MSFS CPU usage based on the applied affinity mask, showing core count when set.
-    - Extra debug logging to provide clearer context when performance limits are hit.
+    - Extra performance data logging to provide clearer context when performance limits are hit.
       - Logs performance data every second during flight when enabled (logs grow rapidly).
       - Ignores the first performance data sample, which is often an outlier due to startup conditions.
       - Uses EWMA smoothing for Dominant, Max and MSFS CPU metrics, logging both raw and smoothed values to stabilise scheduler jitter and show clearer CPU‑pressure trends.